How to Start, Use and End Shareplay on FaceTime: Everything You Need To Know

 When you play/pause content on SharePlay, the action will appear at the top of the screen of everyone else’s iPhone.

-5. Minimize/maximize video call window
+5. Minimize/maximize the video call window

 One of the biggest talking points of SharePlay is being able to watch something together in addition to being in a video call with others on FaceTime.
 So, when you’re watching something together with your friends using SharePlay, you’ll also see a floating window that shows you the video feed from everyone.

-If you think the video call window is disrupting your media experience, you can hide from the screen by dragging this window toward any portion on either edge of the iPhone.
-When you hide the video call window, it will minimize to a tiny tab on the edge where you drag the window to and this pill-shaped tab will be marked with an arrow toward the center of the screen.
+2. When you hide the video call window, it will minimize to a tiny tab on the edge where you drag the window and this pill-shaped tab will be marked with an arrow toward the center of the screen.

 6. Change content on SharePlay

-When you’re sharing content from an app with SharePlay, you can replace which app the content is played from directly without needing to pause or stop the current SharePlay content.
-To replace what’s being shared on SharePlay, open the app you now want to stream content from and select the content you wish to play for everyone.
-This will trigger a prompt on your screen asking whether you wish to replace the content that’s being SharePlayed. inside this prompt, tap on ‘Replace Existing’ to end the last SharePlay activity and replace it with the new one.
+3. This will trigger a prompt on your screen asking whether you wish to replace the content that’s being SharePlayed. inside this prompt, tap on Replace Existing to end the last SharePlay activity and replace it with the new one.

 How to End SharePlay on FaceTime

 Regardless of who started SharePlay on FaceTime, you or anyone else in a video call can stop the current SharePlay session at any time.
 However, when you opt to leave a session, it’s up to you to decide whether you want to remove yourself from the SharePlay streaming or stop it for all.
-Just like playback controls, each and everyone using SharePlay can also end a session as well.
+Just like playback controls, everyone using SharePlay can also end a session as well.

 There are two ways you can stop a SharePlay activity.

-Method #01: From FaceTime controls
+Method 1: From FaceTime controls

-The easiest way to end SharePlay is to access FaceTime controls first which you can do by tapping the green/purple color clock at the top left corner of your screen.
+The easiest way to end SharePlay is to use the FaceTime controls which you can do by following the steps below.

-In the dropdown menu that appears, select ‘End SharePlay’.
+3. In the dropdown menu that appears, select End SharePlay

-You’ll now see a dialog box on the screen asking whether you wish to stop SharePlay for everyone or just you.
+4. You’ll now see a dialog box on the screen asking whether you wish to stop SharePlay for everyone or just you.
 Tap on your preferred option.

-When you end SharePlay for yourself, you will be removed from the SharePlay activity but others will continue with the activity.
+5. When you end SharePlay for yourself, you will be removed from the SharePlay activity but others will continue with the activity.
 When SharePlay is stopped for everyone, you will see who stopped it on your iPhone.

-Method #02: From playback screen
+Method 2: From the playback screen

 Another way to stop SharePlay is from the media playback screen.
 This applies when you’re watching a movie, show, or match with others and you can only interact with the playback.
-To stop SharePlay from this screen, tap on the ‘X’ button at the top left corner.

-In the prompt that appears, select ‘End for Everyone’ or ‘End Only for Me’ based on how you want to end SharePlay.
+2. In the prompt that appears, select End for Everyone or End Only for Me depending on how you want to end SharePlay.

 Which apps support SharePlay on FaceTime?